Gabrielzinho: Hatta

 Gabrielzinho made his league debut against Khor Fakkan on 19 August 2023.
 He scored his first league goal against Al Ain on 29 February 2024, scoring in the 49th minute.

 Return to Moreirense

 On 5 August 2024 it was confirmed that Gabrielzinho returned to Moreirense on a deal until 2026.

 Shanghai Port

-On 27 January 2025, Gabrielzinho joined Chinese Super League club Shanghai Port on loan until December 2025.
-The loan includes an option to buy.
+On 27 January 2025, Gabrielzinho joined Chinese Super League club Shanghai Port on loan until December 2025, with an option-to-buy.
+On 31 January 2026, Moreirense announced that Gabrielzinho had permanently left the club and joined Shanghai Port, where he signed a two-year contract.